 Early Monday morning I took both propane bottles to the filling station.
 One to be filled and the other to be topped up.
 Not planning on running out of propane in the frozen reaches of West Texas!
 Then we were on the road on the shores of Lake Amistad and across the Pecos River to the town of Langtry where Judge Roy Bean held sway as saloon keeper and "The Law West of the Pecos".
 Nice free museum and historical site.

-After a stop at Sanderson for lunch, Marathon for fuel we entered the park in time to get to our reserved site in the dry camping area near Rio Grande Village before dark.
+After a stop at Sanderson for lunch, and Marathon for fuel, we entered the park in time to get to our reserved site in the dry camping area near Rio Grande Village before dark.